GAS: Generative Avatar Synthesis from a Single Image: Method

 \section{Method}

-Our method generates view and time-wise coherent avatar renderings from a single image by leveraging the dense appearance information of a generalizable human reconstruction model combined with the generative capabilities of a video diffusion model.
+Figure \ref{fig:pipeline} illustrates the main idea of our method.
+GAS synthesizes view- and pose-consistent avatar renderings from a single image by combining the rich appearance information from a generalizable 3D human reconstruction model with the generative power of a video diffusion model.